Manual

 NEW!
 The manual and tutorials for MLatom Python API is available in English and Chinese.

-Below is an overview of command-line (input file) options of MLatom.
+Below is an overview of command-line (input file) options of MLatom not transferred yet to the new docs.

 Simulations Top↑